basarat/typescript-react/04 publish/README.md

 # Publish a React component with TypeScript
 > In this lesson we look at how to create a React Component package using TypeScript.
 Pro Tip: It is very similiar to creating any other TypeScript Node package, but its always good to see it in practice.

-Here we have a simple bare bones `package.json` for a node module which we are going to call `fancy`
+Here we have a simple bare bones `package.json` for a node module called 'fancy' which we are going create in this lesson.
 ***`cat package.json`***
 ```json
 {